mariannazhang/PowerPoint-auto-coding/readme.md

 Tips for editing in VBA:
 - Remember to always declare your variables (e.g. `Dim`, `Public` if you want to access them throughout your code, or `Private`) before you initialize them.
 - Remember to end your loops with the corresponding `End` (e.g. an `If` requires an `End If`).
+- Check that your types match/are appropriate. `CStr()` coerces non-`String` types into a `String`, and [here are some other coersion functions](https://docs.microsoft.com/en-us/office/vba/language/concepts/getting-started/type-conversion-functions).
 - VBA does not automatically wrap your code.
 Add ` _ ` (space _ space) at the end of a line to continue code on the next line.
 Or write your code in a code editor like [Atom](https://atom.io/) (Atom: File > Settings > Packages > install `language-vba` for VBA syntax highlighting).
 - Comment your code! `'` begins a comment.
 - Test run test run test run.
 Build and test new code in small steps so you can more easily isolate problems when your code breaks.

 Tips for PowerPoint when editing in VBA:
-- In PowerPoint, you can find/edit names of objects in Home > Select > Selection Pane, and names of slides in View > Outline View.
+- In PowerPoint, you can find/edit names of objects in Home > Select > Selection Pane, and titles of slides in View > Outline View.
+Note that slide titles (indicated by title text and in Outline View) are apparently different from slide names (an internal name indicated when you open a slide in VBA, somewhat difficult to change).
 - If you rename a macro, you'll need to relink the buttons that used to reference that macro to that macro.
 There is no easy way to tell at a glance if a button is linked to a macro or not, so be careful, double-check your links by trying to reinsert a link, and always test run.

 Debugging VBA: